GPMHSC Mission Statement

 The General Practice Mental Health Standards Collaboration (GPMHSC) is a multidisciplinary body operating under the auspices of the RACGP, and is responsible for establishing standards of education and training for the Better Access to Psychiatrists, Psychologists and General Practitioners under the Medicare Benefits Schedule (Better Access) initiative.
 More broadly, the GPMHSC promotes the development and uptake of quality professional development in mental health for GPs.

-The GPMHSC is funded by the Commonwealth Department of Health and Ageing.
+The GPMHSC is funded by the Commonwealth Department of Health.

 The GPMHSC includes representatives from general practice, psychiatry, psychology and the community.
 The RACGP provides Secretariat services, and chairs the group.